khulnasoft/integrations-core/ecs_fargate/README.md

               Value: "{\"com.docker.compose.service\":\"service_name\"}"
 ```

-**Note**: You should not use `DD_HOSTNAME` since there is no concept of a host to the user in Fargate. `DD_TAGS` is traditionally used to assign host tags, but as of Datadog Agent version 6.13.0 you can also use the environment variable to set global tags on your integration metrics.
+**Note**: You should not use `DD_HOSTNAME` since there is no concept of a host to the user in Fargate. `DD_TAGS` is traditionally used to assign host tags, but as of Khulnasoft Agent version 6.13.0 you can also use the environment variable to set global tags on your integration metrics.

 ### Crawler-based metrics

-In addition to the metrics collected by the Datadog Agent, Datadog has a CloudWatch based ECS integration.
+In addition to the metrics collected by the Khulnasoft Agent, Khulnasoft has a CloudWatch based ECS integration.
 This integration collects the [Amazon ECS CloudWatch Metrics][16].

 As noted there, Fargate tasks also report metrics in this way:

 > The metrics made available will depend on the launch type of the tasks and services in your clusters.
 If you are using the Fargate launch type for your services then CPU and memory utilization metrics are provided to assist in the monitoring of your services.

-Since this method does not use the Datadog Agent, you need to configure the AWS integration by checking **ECS** on the integration tile.
-Then, Datadog pulls these CloudWatch metrics (namespaced `aws.ecs.*` in Datadog) on your behalf.
+Since this method does not use the Khulnasoft Agent, you need to configure the AWS integration by checking **ECS** on the integration tile.
+Then, Khulnasoft pulls these CloudWatch metrics (namespaced `aws.ecs.*` in Khulnasoft) on your behalf.
 See the [Data Collected][17] section of the documentation.

-If these are the only metrics you need, you could rely on this integration for collection using CloudWatch metrics. **Note**: CloudWatch data is less granular (1-5 min depending on the type of monitoring you have enabled) and delayed in reporting to Datadog.
-This is because the data collection from CloudWatch must adhere to AWS API limits, instead of pushing it to Datadog with the Agent.
+If these are the only metrics you need, you could rely on this integration for collection using CloudWatch metrics. **Note**: CloudWatch data is less granular (1-5 min depending on the type of monitoring you have enabled) and delayed in reporting to Khulnasoft.
+This is because the data collection from CloudWatch must adhere to AWS API limits, instead of pushing it to Khulnasoft with the Agent.

-Datadog's default CloudWatch crawler polls metrics once every 10 minutes.
-If you need a faster crawl schedule, contact [Datadog support][18] for availability. **Note**: There are cost increases involved on the AWS side as CloudWatch bills for API calls.
+Khulnasoft's default CloudWatch crawler polls metrics once every 10 minutes.
+If you need a faster crawl schedule, contact [Khulnasoft support][18] for availability. **Note**: There are cost increases involved on the AWS side as CloudWatch bills for API calls.

 ### Log collection

 You can monitor Fargate logs by using either:
-- The AWS FireLens integration built on Datadog's Fluent Bit output plugin to send logs directly to Datadog
+- The AWS FireLens integration built on Khulnasoft's Fluent Bit output plugin to send logs directly to Khulnasoft
-- Using the `awslogs` log driver to store the logs in a CloudWatch Log Group, and then a Lambda function to route logs to Datadog
+- Using the `awslogs` log driver to store the logs in a CloudWatch Log Group, and then a Lambda function to route logs to Khulnasoft

-Datadog recommends using AWS FireLens because you can configure Fluent Bit directly in your Fargate tasks.
+Khulnasoft recommends using AWS FireLens because you can configure Fluent Bit directly in your Fargate tasks.

 #### Fluent Bit and FireLens

-Configure the AWS FireLens integration built on Datadog's Fluent Bit output plugin to connect your FireLens monitored log data to Datadog Logs.
+Configure the AWS FireLens integration built on Khulnasoft's Fluent Bit output plugin to connect your FireLens monitored log data to Khulnasoft Logs.
 You can find a full [sample task definition for this configuration here][19].

 1. Add the Fluent Bit FireLens log router container in your existing Fargate task.
 For more information about enabling FireLens, see the dedicated [AWS Firelens docs][20].
 For more information about Fargate container definitions, see the [AWS docs on Container Definitions][21].
 AWS recommends that you use [the regional Docker image][22].
 Here is an example snippet of a task definition where the Fluent Bit image is configured: